What is Title IX?

 Resident Assistants and Desk Workers: Yearly Title IX training.

-Optional Training: Trainings can be requested from the Title IX Coordinator, the Office of Equity and Inclusion, Greendot, and HEAT.
+Optional Training: Trainings can be requested from the Title IX Coordinator, the Office of Institutional Equity, and Greendot.
 Sessions can be tailored to your specific needs.